 Watch Appalachian State's improbable walk-off Hail Mary vs. Troy

-Watch Appalachian State's improbable walk-off Hail Mary vs. Troy originally appeared on NBC Sports Philadelphia
+Watch Appalachian State's improbable walk-off Hail Mary vs. Troy originally appeared on NBC Sports Chicago

 One week after stunning then-No. 6 Texas A&M in College Station, Appalachian State looked headed for a brutal home loss to Troy on Saturday.